ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

 ==========

 `Community <http://discuss.ardupilot.org/>`__- This is what really sets ArduPilot apart from the closed-source offerings in the market.
-A rea for open discourse on the projects direction with developers and customers work closely together.
+An area for open discourse on the projects direction with developers and customers work closely together.